 But it’s not only that.
-There are times when you watching videos isn’t ideal.
-If you’re sat at work, you don’t really want everybody to know that you’re looking for other ways to make an extra income.
-Or if you’re sat on the train, do you want the guy next to you know that you have an itchy, burning sensation?
+There are times when watching videos isn’t ideal.
+If you’re sat at work, you don’t want everybody to know that you’re looking for other ways to make an extra income.
+Or if you’re sat on the train, do you want the guy next to you to know that you have an itchy, burning sensation?

 How much money can you make from a blog?

 Before you throw yourself into it, you’re probably interested in knowing how much you can make from a blog.
 Unfortunately, that’s an almost impossible question.
 In theory, there’s no real limit to how much money a blog can bring in.
 The more people visiting your blog, the more money you can make.

 Some bloggers are happy to make a few hundred pounds per month just by spending a few hours per week writing.
 Others can make tens of thousands per month.
 That’s not the norm, but it’s certainly possible.